Illustrated maps – some examples and how you can use them in your business

 Copenhagen is THE city at the top of the list of places I’d love to visit!
 I’m a fan of the series Borgen so perhaps my opinion can be biased but I love their modern architecture and their nordic lifestyle!

-Illustrated maps took me a while to complete.
+Illustrated maps take me a while to complete.
 They are a labour of love, with all their little details, but I love illustrating them.
 It’s always a great excuse to explore new places and cultures!

 In this map I’ve pinpointed some of the places I’d love to see!

 I got quite hungry while illustrating this, I have to say!
 This illustrated map draws inspiration from some moments of my childhood in Italy.
 I used to spend my Saturday mornings touring new delis with my dad when I was little and I miss all that deliciousness.
 In Italy there’s lots of places where you can buy pizza by the slice and wherever I’ve lived in Italy, I’ve always found my trusted pizza shop.
 That’s one of the things I miss the most here in the UK!!

 This is part of a set of islands illustrated maps I’ve realised for Anegada, a luxury beach wear brand specialising in organic cotton pieces.
 The maps contribute to make Anegada branding even more cohesive and are featured on the journal section of their website.

 Illustrated map of New York for Bobbi Brown